-Project Transformation’s faith-based summer internship program for young adults offers hands-on opportunities to build mutually enriching relationships with underserved children, live in intentional community, experience cultural and socio-economic diversity, and explore various careers in ministry and service.
+Project Transformation’s faith-based summer internship program for young adults offers hands-on opportunities to build mutually enriching relationships with under-resourced children, live in intentional community, experience cultural and socio-economic diversity, and explore various careers in ministry and service.

 There are five primary components to the Project Transformation internship experience: